Alcohol withdrawal: the symptoms and what to do about it

 If you’re dependent on alcohol, (or think you might be) you need support to help you cut down.

 Reducing the amount you drink without any support is dangerous.
 The withdrawal process needs to be managed by a trained expert.

 An alcohol treatment service will work with you to manage your withdrawal and reduce the amount your drink safely and steadily.

 They will also help you set realistic goals and work with you to achieve them, giving you a better chance of making a lasting change.

-If you’re not ready to speak to someone face to face, you can speak to one of our trained advisors online.
-They can offer you free and confidential advice about what to do next.
+If you’re not ready to speak to someone face to face, our trained staff can offer you free, confidential online advice about what to do next.